Writopia Lab’s 12th Annual

 Worldwide Plays Festival

 Founded in 2010, Writopia Lab’s Worldwide Plays Festival is an annual Off-Broadway festival of one-act plays written by playwrights ages 6 to 18 and produced, designed, directed, and acted by New York theater professionals.
-Thanks to the support of generous donors, Writopia Lab's Worldwide Plays Festival is now in its 12th season.
+Thanks to the support of generous donors, Writopia Lab's Worldwide Plays Festival has now completed its 12th season.

 In 2020, as the COVID-19 pandemic prevented us from hosting live gatherings, Writopia Lab released the plays as 40 short podcasts.
 Podcasts were recorded in separate video chat sessions with the actors, director, and writer present.

-For 2021, we are continuing to meet the moment with a microplay festival, a festival of plays under five minutes that focus on a single moment.
-This year’s festival will run from June 4th through June 8th, with both virtual performances and socially-distanced outdoor readings of plays in Central Park and Riverside Park.
+For 2021, we continued to meet the moment with a microplay festival, a festival of plays under five minutes that focus on a single moment.
+This year’s festival ran from June 4th through June 8th, with both virtual performances and socially-distanced outdoor readings of plays in Central Park and Riverside Park.

-For this year’s festival, we are inspired by a poem by the Sufi Poet, Rumi, who wrote:
+For this year’s festival, we were inspired by a poem by the Sufi Poet, Rumi, who wrote:

 Out beyond the ideas of rightdoing and wrongdoing